-Find instructions for accessing the district’s account with Follett eFiction, plus help accessing the city library’s resources, Kindle and Nook books.
+Find instructions for accessing the district’s account with Follett eFiction and online website to access free audiobooks.

-Students can access free eBooks with the district’s Destiny Quest Mobile and BryteWave Apps.
+Students can access free eBooks and eAudio books with the district’s Destiny system.

 - Free Classic Audio Books (think Mark Twain and Lewis Carroll)